nexentaedge/nexentaedge.github.io/src/docs/docker-plugin.md

 sidebar_label: Docker Plugin
 ---

-## Usage:
+## Usage
-Create a config file in /etc/ndnfs/ndnfs.json using this example:
+Create a config file in `/etc/ndnfs/ndnfs.json` using this example:
 ```
 {
     "nedgerest":    "1.1.1.1",